lukemorton/republic/README.md

 **Nice to haves:**

+- [x] Update route builders to accept middleware as arguments, array as single argument, or mix of both like Express
+- [x] Pass rails-like params into handlers
+- [ ] Convention for express + next (helper wrappers)
+- [ ] Form error handling
 - [ ] Universal redirect
+- [ ] Abstract pages away from Next.js
+- [ ] Allow Form to have custom onSubmit
 - [ ] Provide all common form inputs
-- [ ] Allow Form to have custom onSubmit
-- [x] Update route builders to accept middleware as arguments, array as single argument, or mix of both like Express
 - [ ] Upcoming middleware: how to, make sure API is easy to understand, etc.
-- [ ] Abstract pages away from Next.js
-- [x] Pass rails-like params into handlers